Any proceedings in the Community Disputes Resolution Tribunal (CDRT) must start with a claim.

 Translations.
 All documents not in the English language must be accompanied by a certified English translation made by a professional translator.

-Login using your SingPass (for individuals) or CorpPass (for business entities).
-If you are not eligible for SingPass or CorpPass, you may apply for a CJTS Pass by clicking “Register for CJTS Pass”.
+Login using your Singpass by clicking on “For Individual Users” if you are an individual or “For Business Users” if you are transacting on behalf of a business entity.
+If you are not eligible for Singpass, you may apply for a CJTSPass by clicking “Register for CJTSPass”.

 Update “My Profile” with your personal particulars.